cmizumoto/small-projects/README.md

 32- Switches

 - Joke project that makes the switches turn on and off if you select a certain combination, this is most for the css part.

+33- Notes Application

+- Simple notes app, using local storage to maintain the data, add, delete, edit notes.
+This project will use a library called Marked, so it's possible to style the texts inside the notes.